Raëlian beliefs and practices: Creation of life on Earth by extraterrestrials

 Muhammad, and Joseph Smith.
 The religions thought to be from Elohimic origins include Judaism, Buddhism, Christianity, Islam, and Mormonism.

-From the Raëlian point of view, religious texts indicate that the Elohim would return at the age of Apocalypse or Revelation (unveiling of the truth).
-Humans from another world would appear to drop down from the sky and meet in the embassy they have asked Raël to build for them and share their advanced scientific knowledge with humanity.
-Thus, one of their stated main goals of the Raëlian movement is to inform as many people as possible about this extraterrestrial race.
+According to Vorilhon, multiple religious texts indicate that the Elohim would return at the age of Apocalypse or Revelation (unveiling of the truth).
+Humans from another world would appear to drop down from the sky, and meet in the embassy that they have asked Raël to build for them, and share their advanced scientific knowledge with humanity.
+Thus, one of the stated main goals of the Raëlian movement is to inform as many people as possible about this extraterrestrial race.

 The controversy surrounding the origins of Raelian beliefs centers on the writings of several authors in the late 1960s.
 Jean Sendy, a French writer, translator, and author of books on the esoteric and UFOs wrote several novels detailing the creation of Earth by extraterrestrials.
 One of the best known researchers in this field is Erich von Däniken, the 'father' of the Ancient Astronauts theory, which postulates that Earth might have been visited by extraterrestrials in the remote past.

 With the publication of Chariots of the Gods? in 1968, Erich von Däniken introduced the intervention theory to the general public.
 Von Däniken wrote that the technologies and religions of ancient civilizations were granted by extraterrestrials worshiped as gods.
 Von Däniken argued that only extraterrestrial intervention can explain the higher technological knowledge presumed to be essential for the production of ancient artifacts such as the Egyptian pyramids, Stonehenge and the Moai of Easter Island.
 Humans in ancient times considered this extraterrestrial high-tech to be supernatural and the aliens themselves to be 'gods'.
 One can find direct parallels to the messages that Vorilhon claimed to have received and written about in his books.
 Marie-Hélène Parent, ex-guide Raëlian priest, describes Sendy and Vorilhon meeting several times for drinks and conversation throughout the years of 1973 and 1974, prior to Vorilhon's claimed extraterrestrial encounter.